Chocolate Cake Recipes | 8 Classic Homemade Chocolate Cakes

 1 1/2 teaspoons vanilla

 Combine cocoa and boiling water; mix until smooth.
-Let cool.
+Let cool completely.

-Sift flour, baking soda, salt, and baking powder.
+Sift together the flour, baking soda, salt, and baking powder; set aside.

-Beat butter (or margarine), eggs, sugar, and vanilla about 5 minutes.
+In a large bowl, beat butter (or margarine), eggs, sugar, and vanilla together for about 5 minutes.

-Beat in dry ingredients alternately with cooled cocoa mixture.
+Gradually beat in the dry ingredients alternately with the cooled cocoa mixture until uniform.

 Ingredients